diogocgi/MerchFinder/README.md

 # MerchFinder
-Java EE demo project for interaction with the Ebay REST API
+Java EE demo project and interaction with the Ebay REST API

 ## Table of Contents
 - [Objective](#objective)